-40 percent of pregnant women experience protracted labor with a high risk of complications for mothers and infants.
+30-50 percent of term pregnant women experience planned start of labor wich carries a high risk of complications for mothers and infants.

-Tafoxiparin makes it possible to reduce these risks associated with protracted labor.
+Tafoxiparin makes it possible to reduce these risks associated with initiation of labor.

 Healthier labor for healthier lives

-Dilafor is dedicated to the development of pharmaceutical products aimed at minimizing the risk for protracted labor and associated complications.
+Dilafor is dedicated to the development of pharmaceutical products aimed at minimizing the risk for maternal and fetal complications associated with labor.

 Healthier labor for healthier lives